I Was Hit By A Stolen Car Who Pays For The Damage Or My Injury?

 By Danielle Graves.
-Last Updated 6th October 2023.
+Last Updated 12th January 2024.
 If you are hit by a stolen car who pays for the damage?
-In this guide, we are going to provide the answer to the question and more.
+In this guide, we are going to look at stolen car injury claims.

 However, If you are hit by a stolen car, knowing who pays compensation is not as straightforward as you might expect.
 Read on to find out how the Motors Insurers Bureau (MIB) can help in cases such as these.
 But please bear in mind that just because a stolen car is involved does not automatically mean they are at fault.